bitcoin-sv/ts-sdk/docs/transaction.md

 #### Property headers

-The headers to be attached to all tx submissions.
+additional headers to be attached to all tx submissions.

 ```ts
 headers?: Record<string, string>